Are you looking for a quiet place to study, with or without a computer? Or do you need a place to work together with fellow students?

 - Group study spaces are intended for groups of four or more students.
 One student must reserve on behalf of the whole group.

 - One reservation is for a maximum duration of 120 minutes.

-- If lessons will be given in the classroom right after you finish, the lecturer may ask you to leave the room 15 minutes early.
+- If lessons will be given in the classroom right after you finish, the lecturer may ask you to leave the room 15 minutes before the lesson commences.

 - You do not need to check in (unlike individual study spaces).

 - If you move tables and chairs, please put them back again.

 Before leaving home, always do the corona check to make sure you are allowed to come to the university.

 Students enrolled in the Faculty of Humanities can use the computers in rooms 123, 126a en 126b (and, in special cases, media room 127) of the Lipsius building.